planvtech/cva6/corev_apu/tb/tb_std_cache_subsystem/README.rst

 std_cache_scoreboard
 ===============================================================================
-This scoreboard receives transactions via a number of mailboxes and verifies that the received transactions match what is expected.
+This scoreboard checks the behaviour of a single cache subsystem.
+The scoreboard receives transactions via a number of mailboxes and verifies that the received transactions match what is expected.
 The scoreboard maintains an internal model of the cache, `cache_status`, to be able to predict transactions and verify against the real memory.

 The scoreboard is activated by the task `run()` which in turn starts a number of internal tasks that receives transactions.